 On Florida’s east coast, Cocoa Beach has clean beaches, warm water, spectacular sunsets and basically everything you could want from an Orlando day trip.

 If you want to do more than lay on your beach towel, consider a segway tour through the streets of Cocoa or you can embark on a kayaking expedition to explore some of the inlets while watching for dolphins.

-Before or after your beach day, don’t forget to stop at Ron Jon’s Surf Shop, the largest surf shop at over 50,000 square feet stocking everything from boogie boards to surf gear to T-shirts.
+Before or after your beach day, don’t forget to stop at Ron Jon’s Surf Shop, whose Cocoa Beach location is the largest surf shop in the world at over 50,000 square feet!

 3. St. Augustine